Chemonics

 Chemonics International Inc. is an international development and sustainability firm based in Washington, D.C.
 Established in 1975, the employee-owned company offers a variety of consultation and development services globally.
 The firm specializes in fields such as impact assessment, applied technology and data.

 From 2008 to 2024, Chemonics was awarded over $17 billion in USAID contracts.
-As of 2024, it is the largest for-profit contractor for the U.S. Agency for International Development.
+As of 2024, it was the largest for-profit contractor for the U.S. Agency for International Development (USAID).

 Operations

 Chemonics functions as a sustainable services firm, focusing on consultation and development through data, artificial intelligence and applied technology.
 The firm has received some of the U.S. government's largest aid contracts supporting agriculture, conflict and crisis, democracy, economic development, education, energy, governance, health care and supply chain, international trade, microfinance, sustainability, water, welfare reform, and youth programs.
 It has also been labeled a Beltway Bandit.

 The firm offers capacity building, communications, corporate social responsibility, knowledge management, performance management and appraisal, and program design services, working on projects in more than 150 countries throughout Africa, Asia, Europe, Latin America and the Caribbean, and the Middle East.
 Funders have included the Overseas Private Investment Corporation, United Nations Development Programme, U.S. Agency for International Development (USAID), U.S. Trade and Development Agency, U.K. Department for International Development, World Bank, and GIZ.
 Chemonics has invested in the Transform Health Fund, which works to improve healthcare access in Africa.